-Family meals were a time when everyone gathered around the table together to eat and discuss the events of the day.
+Family meals were a time when family members gathered around the dinner table together to eat and discuss the events of the day.

 So what’s the solution?

-First, don’t put so much pressure on dinner or believe family meals have to happen every day.
+First, don’t put so much pressure on dinner or believe regular family meals have to happen every day.

 We usually think of the evening meal as being the reference meal for a family to gather, but don’t forget about breakfast or brunch on the weekend before everyone heads out the door to go their separate ways.

 In this article, you’ll learn about the emotional benefits of eating family dinner together (no matter which meal you’re able to get everyone together for, or how many people are home to gather around the table to eat).

-The Benefits of Eating Together as a Family
+The Benefits of Eating Together with Family

-One study showed that frequent family meals are associated with better family functioning, stronger relationships, and better social and emotional health for parents!
+One study showed that frequent family meals are associated with improved family life, including better family functioning, stronger relationships, and better social and emotional health for parents!

 Here are some proven ways a sit-down meal with the family can help your child:

-1. They encourage attachment
+1. Family meals encourage attachment

 Kids of all ages who join the family table and are pressured to eat, or punished for their food choice or eating behaviors, may not reap the benefits of this type of family gathering.

-2. They promote good behavior
+2. Mealtime promotes good behavior

 The predictability of sitting for mealtime at regular times during the day can reassure a child.

 3. Family dinner encourages conversation

 Conversation, both talking and listening, may be more important than what your family actually eats or where your meals happen.

 Children who eat with their families frequently show better social skills and an ability to navigate social situations.

-5. Family dinners establish confidence
+5. Family meals establish confidence

 When you allow family-style eating at the table, you show your child that you trust he knows how to satisfy his appetite by selecting from the food items you serve for meals.

-6. They help with good grades
+6. Frequent family meals help with good grades

-I’m not sure the mechanism of this, but it may have something to do with feeling connected and supported within the family, as well as having accountability and interest in how kids are doing in school.
+I’m not sure the mechanism of this, but it may have something to do with feeling connected and supported within the family, as well as having family expectations, accountability and interest in how kids are doing in school.

 7. Family meals encourage healthy development

-There may be a greater tendency to serve balanced meals with all the food groups, and less likelihood of overly processed convenience items.
+There may be a greater tendency to serve balanced meals with all the food groups, perhaps more home-cooked meals, and fewer overly processed convenience items.

 Without time at the table, it can be difficult for children to have good table manners.